 Just as the cost of health insurance for people depends on a number of factors, so too does pet health insurance.
 This can include factors such as where you live, your pet's breed, its gender, and its age.
 Where you live actually plays a bigger role in your premiums than you may think.
 For example, the costs of running a veterinary practice tend to be more expensive in urban areas, which means the average cost for services will likely be higher.
 As a result, your insurance will likely charge higher premiums as well.

 In addition to paying premiums to maintain coverage, you may also have to pay a deductible and a copay or coinsurance.
 The deductible is the amount you would pay yearly before the insurance company starts reimbursing you.
-A copay or coinsurance is an amount of money you would pay out of pocket toward a covered claim after you’ve met your deductible.
-According to NAPHIA, the most commonly offered copay amount is 80%, which is also the amount most people choose.
-This means you are reimbursed for up to 80% of the amount on your claim after you’ve met your deductible.
+A copay or coinsurance is an amount of money you would pay out of pocket toward a covered claim after you've met your deductible.
+According to Experian, copay amounts typically range from 70% to 90%.
+This means you are reimbursed for as much as 70% to 90% of the amount on your claim after you've met your deductible.

 To give you a better idea of the cost of pet insurance, I pulled some quotes for a dog and a cat from a number of different providers.
-For the quotes for a dog, I used my dog’s breed (Yorkipoo), male, and gave him the age of three for a baseline (he’s eight).
+For the quotes for a dog, I used my dog's breed (Yorkipoo), male, and gave him the age of three for a baseline (he's eight).
 I also used my South Florida zip code.
 For the quotes for a cat, I used a domestic shorthair breed, male, age three.
-For each pet insurance company, I chose the highest level of coverage they offer.
+For each pet insurance company, I chose the highest level of coverage they offer with the lowest deductible.

 As you can see, prices vary greatly from one company to another.
 And each provider offers different levels of coverage, which is why it's important to shop around.